Why Context Matters: The Significance of Contextual Targeting in Modern Advertising | 01 Jun, 2022

 One way to achieve this is through context-based controls that target safe, acceptable, and brand-building content.
 Digital marketers should prioritize brand suitability to protect the brand’s reputation and build a positive brand image in the minds of their target audience.

 To help achieve this, Silverpush’s contextual targeting solutions can be a valuable tool.
 Silverpush’s solutions use advanced algorithms to analyze and understand the context of a web page or video and determine its suitability for a particular brand.
 This helps ensure that the brand’s ads appear only on appropriate content and not on content that could damage the brand’s reputation.

 Silverpush – Placing Ads in Contextual Moments

+These solutions can provide the highest accuracy to not let a single damaging ad placement pass through, by using frame-by-frame parsing of video content.
 An example of this is its tie-up with IKEA, where it helped the company achieve CTR of 0.55% and 104% view rates with Mirrors.

 To know more about Silverpush and its AI-powered solutions, fill out the form on the right and an expert from our team will contact you soon.